EU Deforestation Regulation (EUDR)

 Summary

-On 2 October, the European Commission announced a proposal to delay implementation of the EU Deforestation Regulation (EUDR) so that it will apply from 30 December 2025 for large EU companies, and 30 June 2026 for micro- and small EU companies, 12 months later than originally planned.
+On 23 December, 2024 the European Commission published a Regulation that delayed implementation of the EU Deforestation Regulation (EUDR) so that it will apply from 30 December 2025 for large EU companies, and 30 June 2026 for micro- and small EU companies, 12 months later than originally planned.
 See EU Deforestation Regulation: Commission proposes 12 month delay to implementation.

 It also published a new Guidance Document that clarifies key terms and definitions of the Regulation and has updated its Frequently Asked Questions Document to address questions raised by stakeholders.